 The goal of obesity treatment is to reach and stay at a healthy weight.
 You may need to work with a team of health professionals, including a nutritionist, dietitian, therapist or an obesity specialist, to help you understand and make changes in your eating and activity habits.

-You can start feeling better and seeing improvements in your health with just modest weight loss — 5 to 10 percent of your total weight.
+You can start feeling better and seeing improvements in your health by just introducing better eating and activity habits.
+The initial goal is a modest weight loss — 5 to 10 percent of your total weight.
 That means that if you weigh 200 pounds (91 kg) and are obese by BMI standards, you would need to lose only about 10 to 20 pounds (4.5 to 9.1 kg) to start seeing benefits.

+All weight-loss programs require changes in your eating habits and increased physical activity.
 The treatment methods that are right for you depend on your level of obesity, your overall health and your willingness to participate in your weight-loss plan.
-Treatment methods include:
+Other treatment tools include:

 Dietary ways to overcome obesity include: